phitsc/farrmultimonitor/readme.txt

 Version history
 ================
+0.2.0
+- added support for moving to next/last monitor and centering with hotkeys

 0.1.0
 - added option to display FARR on monitor where mouse is, instead of on monitor with active window
 - added option to center FARR window only when it appears